-Provision An amount set aside to provide for a liability that is likely to be incurred but where 1 10 1131011 the exact amount or the date on which it will arise is uncertain.
-Public Works A Government agency that provides longer-term loans to local authorities at Loan Board interest rates marginally above the Government's own borrowing rate.
-(PWLB) interestrates marginally above the covernment's own somewing rate.
+Provision An amount set aside to provide for a liability that is likely to be incurred but where the exact amount or the date on which it will arise is uncertain.
+Public Works Loan Board (PWLB) A Government agency that provides longer-term loans to local authorities at interest rates marginally above the Government's own borrowing rate.
 Remuneration All amounts paid or payable to an employee, including sums due by way of expense allowances and the estimated money value of any other benefits otherwise than in cash.
 It excludes employers' pension contributions to the Pension Fund.
-Related Party A transaction where one of the parties involved has control or influence over the Transaction financial and operational policies of the other party.
+Related Party Transaction A transaction where one of the parties involved has control or influence over the financial and operational policies of the other party.
 Reserves - Usable The Council's accumulated surplus income over expenditure which can be used to finance future spending and is available to meet unforeseen events.
-Reserves - Reserves which exist for technical accounting reasons and do not represent Unusable amounts that can be used to finance expenditure.
-Retirement Consideration payable after the completion of employment given by an employer Benefits in exchange for services rendered by employees.
+Reserves - Unusable Reserves which exist for technical accounting reasons and do not represent amounts that can be used to finance expenditure.
+Retirement Benefits Consideration payable after the completion of employment given by an employer in exchange for services rendered by employees.
 Does not include termination benefits payable as a result of either an employer's decision to terminate an employee's employment before the normal retirement date or an employee's decision to accept voluntary redundancy in exchange for those benefits.
-Revaluation An account representing the balance of the net surpluses arising on the revaluation Reserve of fixed assets.
-Revenue Day-to-day expenditure on items such as salaries and wages, running expenses and Expenditure capital and interest charges.
-Revenue Revenue expenditure which may be properly capitalised under statute or Expenditure Government direction but which does not result in a non-current asset, Funded from Capital under Statute (REFCUS) Section 106 Section 106 of the Town and Country Planning Act 1990 empowers a local planning Agreement authority such as the Council to enter into a legally binding agreement or planning obligation with a land developer to undertake works, provide affordable housing or provide additional funding for services.
-Section 151 Section 151 of the Local Government Act 1972 requires the Council to appoint an Officer officer responsible for the proper administration of the Council's financial affairs.
-The Finance Director is the Council's Section 151 Officer.
+Revaluation Reserve An account representing the balance of the net surpluses arising on the revaluation of fixed assets.
+Revenue Expenditure Day-to-day expenditure on items such as salaries and wages, running expenses and capital and interest charges.
+Revenue Expenditure Funded from Capital under Statute (REFCUS) Revenue expenditure which may be properly capitalised under statute or Government direction but which does not result in a non-current asset, Section 106 Agreement Section 106 of the Town and Country Planning Act 1990 empowers a local planning authority such as the Council to enter into a legally binding agreement or planning obligation with a land developer to undertake works, provide affordable housing or provide additional funding for services.
+Section 151 Officer Section 151 of the Local Government Act 1972 requires the Council to appoint an officer responsible for the proper administration of the Council's financial affairs.
+The Director of Strategy and Corporate Services is the Council's Section 151 Officer.

-Service Reporting

-Code of practice

-(SeRCOP)

-CIPFA code which establishes proper practice with regard to consistent financial reporting below the Statement of Accounts level.
+Service Reporting Code of practice (SeRCOP) CIPFA code which establishes proper practice with regard to consistent financial reporting below the Statement of Accounts level.
 Given statutory force by regulations made under the Local Government Act 2003.